pactumjs/pactum/docs/api-testing.md

 ```

-To solve these kind of problems, **pactum** comes with a concept of *Data Templates* & *Data Maps* to manage your test data.
+To solve these kind of problems, **pactum** comes with a concept of *Data Templates* & *Data References* to manage your test data.
 It helps us to re-use data across tests.

 #### Data Template